Facial structures for various notions of positivity and applications to the theory of entanglement: Entangled edge states with positive partial tansposes

 if and only if $(k,\ell)=(2,2)$.
 The case $(k,\ell)=(3,1)$ is not a root of the equation, and this means that there is no edge of type $(5,7)$.
 This special case was shown in \cite{skl}.
 Actually, all possible types are

 The first example of PPTES given by Woronowicz \cite{woronowicz} turns out to be an edge of type $(5,5)$ in the $2\otimes 4$ system.
 This example has been modified in \cite{p-horo} to get parameterized examples of the same type.
-It was shown in \cite{agkl} that any edges of type $(5,5)$ generate extreme rays of the cone $\mathbb T$, where examples of edges of type $(5,6)$ were also found.
-It seems to be unknown whether there exists an edge of type $(6,6)$ or not, even though it was shown \cite{agkl} that there is no PPTES of type $(6,6)$ which generates an extreme ray.
-We summarize as follows:
+Examples of edges of type $(5,6)$ were found in \cite{agkl}.
+It is still unknown whether there exists an edge of type $(6,6)$ or not.
+We summarize in Figure 3.

+We close this section by mentioning briefly on extreme PPT states.
+A PPT state is said to be {\sl extreme} if it generates an extreme ray of the cone $\mathbb T$.
+For a separable $A$, it is clear that $A$ is extreme if and only if it is of rank one.
+Since every face of the cone $\mathbb T$ is determined by a pair of subspaces, it is also apparent that every $3\otimes 3$ edge of rank four is extreme.
+This is also the case for $2\ot 4$ edges of type $(5,5)$.
+In the case of $2\ot 4$, it was shown in \cite{agkl} that there is no extreme edge state of type (6,6).
+In the $3\ot 3$ case, edges of type $(5,5)$ and $(6,6)$ \cite{clarisse,ha-3} mentioned above were shown \cite{ha-4,kim-kye} to be extreme.